 - TuneCore: publishing administration, sync licensing opportunities, detailed reporting, and a longer track record.
 Known for a fuller suite of artist services.

 For how these fit into the wider workflow, see how to release a song independently and the full best music distribution services roundup.
+Whichever you pick, the practical next step is the same: getting your music on Spotify and the other stores.
 If you are also weighing pay-per-release options, compare DistroKid vs CD Baby.

 What happens if you stop paying